 Keeping your energy use at bay in the cold months isn’t impossible.
 And you don’t have to shiver your way through winter to do it.
 By taking these precautions, you can cut your energy bills, reduce drafts and cold spots, and become more energy efficient.

 We had an exceptional experience with Creative Homes and would recommend them to anyone.
 Not only did we get a well-built home, but the customer service exceeded our expectations.
 From our first meeting, to well-after we closed on our new home, the Creative Homes team made us feel like we were family.
-They answered phone calls and emails promptly and were always professional and helpful.
-I expected that after we closed on our home they would disappear, but they regularly checked in with us and followed up on anything we needed.
 We already know we want Creative Homes to build our next home (in many, many years)!